Hasan-Rifat/quantiva/README.md

 ### Quick Start

-Install Horizon AI Template PRO by running either of the following:
+Install Quantiva by running either of the following:

-- Buy Horizon AI Template PRO from our website
+- Buy Quantiva from our website

 - Open Horizon AI Template's.zip file in your code editor (eg. Visual Studio Code)